joecochran/chassis/readme.md

 - All emails for resets, etc need to use [Ink](http://zurb.com/ink)
 - User management area.
 Add, remove, update users.
 - Settings management area.
 Here we set sitewide variables (facebook url, etc)
+- Need to namespace all the things.
+- Installation bash script?
+- Make this more SOLID.